bndr/pipreqs/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.7 to 3.11, and PyPy.
-Check https://travis-ci.org/bndr/pipreqs/pull_requests and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.7 to 3.10 (3.11 needs work), and PyPy3.
+Check https://travis-ci.org/bndr/pipreqs/pull_requests and
+   make sure that the tests pass for all supported Python versions.

 Tips
 ----